TiffanyVlaar/TiffanyVlaar.github.io/CV.md

 ***Service:***
 - Reviewer for Advances in Approximate Bayesian Inference (AABI), 2023.
 - Reviewer for CVPR, Women in Computer Vision Workshop, 2023.
-- Co-organizer NeurIPS Social for Early-Career Researchers Interested in Machine Learning & Climate Change with roundtable discussions, 2022.
 - Reviewer for ICML, 2021 and 2022.
 - Reviewer for the NeurIPS "Machine Learning and the Physical Sciences" and "ML Retrospectives, Surveys and Meta-Analyses" workshops, 2020.
 - Member of Mathematics Outreach Team, University of Edinburgh, 2018.